foremast/foremast/_docs/configuration_files/application_json.rst

          deploy to CANARY path
        - ``"alpha"`` - Only used in S3 deployments.
 Causes pipeline to first deploy to an ALPHA path
+       - ``"mirror"`` - Only used in S3 deployments.
+Contents are deployed as-is.
+       No version or LATEST directory.

 ``security_group`` Block
 ~~~~~~~~~~~~~~~~~~~~~~~~